sweetcode-com/wgdr/tags/1.7.15/readme.txt

 <strong>Highlights of this plugin</strong>

-* Very easy to install
+* Easy to install
-* Very accurate.
+* Accurate.
 Several methods have been build in to avoid tracking of shop managers, deduplication of purchases, etc.

 <strong>Cookie Consent Management</strong>